--Take a chicken or a turkey, and lay it on its back; then with a piece of chalk draw your hand along before its face to the length of your arm, and it will lag still for some time.
-Then stand the chicken or turkey on its feet, and draw your hand down its bill, or draw a mark round it, and it will remain in this " magic ring" for a time !
+Something like " Animal Magnetism !" -Take a chicken or a turkey, and lay it shying, and will not caper in gear or un- on its back ; then with a piece of chalk draw your hand along before its face to If a horse lies down, and will not get up, the length of your arm, and it will law still for some time.
+Then stand the chicken or turkey on its feet, and draw your hand down its bill, or draw a mark round it, and it will remain in this " magic ring" for a time!

-In breaking a Shy or Skittish Horse never strike him for swerving, but if he is frightened, be gentle ; get down, rub him in the face, lead him to the cause of alarm, then back to where you got off, and then ride him back again to the object.
-Repeat this in the force of his hab.

-it, and he will be submissive.
-If an old training horses to go over bridges, it is a good plan to lead them over some three or four bridges.
+In breaking a Shy or Skittish Horse never strike him for swerving, but if he alarm, then back to where you got off, and then ride him back again to the object.
+Repeat this in the force of his hab. it, and he will be submissive.
+If an old horse, you may mend his habits.
+In training horses to go over bridges, it is a good plan to lead them over some three or four bridges.